Physical Therapy (DPT) Courses

 DPT9200 Clinical Education Experience III

-This course is the third and final full-time clinical experience in the DPT Program and runs during the first 13-weeks of the final fall semester.
-Under the supervision of one or two licensed physical therapists, students practice and receive feedback while performing all elements of patient management in either a general practice ambulatory and/or non-ambulatory (i.e., acute care, inpatient rehab, SNF, or homecare) setting, or with permission from the director of clinical education, in a specialty setting.
-Based on clinical site availability, and with permission from the director of clinical education, DPT8800, Clinical Education Experience II, and DPT9200, Clinical Education Experience III, may be combined into a 26-week clinical experience where the student may focus their clinical practice in a single clinical placement/setting.
+This course is the third and final full-time clinical experience in the DPT Program and runs during the first 13-weeks of the final semester.
+Under the supervision of a licensed physical therapist, students practice and receive feedback while performing all elements of patient management in either a general practice ambulatory and/or non-ambulatory (i.e., acute care, inpatient rehab, SNF, or homecare) setting, or with permission from the director of clinical education, in a specialty setting.
+Based on clinical site availability and with permission from the director of clinical education, DPT8800 and DPT9200 may be combined into a 26-week clinical experience where the student may focus their clinical practice in a single clinical placement/setting.
+Focus is placed on the ability to synthesize knowledge, skills and behaviors learned in the classroom, laboratory and addressed throughout the first seven semesters of the JWU DPT program.
+Students are expected to demonstrate the ability to make sound clinical decisions in the management of complex patient problems in a moderately paced environment.
 Emphasis is placed on a consistent display of professional behavior, including demonstration of adult learning characteristics, the ability to problem-solve and utilize evidence-based resources to guide clinical practice, and the ability to function effectively as a member of the larger healthcare team.
-In order to achieve a passing grade for this clinical experience, students are expected to achieve entry-level competence in all aspects of physical therapy service delivery while modeling professional and ethical practice.
-Students participate in an online seminar in which relevant clinical issues are discussed.
+To achieve a passing grade for this clinical experience, students are expected to achieve entry-level competence in all aspects of physical therapy service delivery while modeling professional and ethical practice.

 Offered at Providence